o3de/o3de.org/content/docs/user-guide/testing/best-practices/_index.md

 ## Which Tests are Best?

+{{< note >}}
-Short answer: the most useful automated test is usually a unit test.
-Don't get paralyzed by test design decisions!
+Don't get paralyzed by test design!
+The most useful automated test is usually a unit test.
 Write a small test now, and revise your approach while iterating on the feature.
 If a bug slips through your tests, revise the tests to catch it next time.
+{{< /note >}}

-In more detail: there is often no easy answer to which types of test are the most important for a feature.
-Writing automated tests of each kind can help ensure the highest quality products, but all code comes with a maintenance cost.
-A balance of tests of each kind based on their effectiveness and resilience is recocmmended:
+There is often no easy answer to which types of test are the most important for a feature.
+Automated tests are useful because they reduce the human effort to write working code, quickly detecting when functionality regresses to a broken state.
+Automating many tests of each kind can help ensure the highest quality products, but all code comes with its own maintenance cost.
+A balance of tests based on their effectiveness and resilience is recocmmended:

-* Unit tests should account for at least 80% of the total number of tests.
+* Unit tests should account for the vast majority of the total number of tests.
   * The most efficient to write, execute, and maintain.
   * First line of automated defense against newly introduced bugs.
+  * Often referred to as the base of a "Testing Pyramid"
 * Integration tests should account for most of the remaining automated tests.
   * Integration often catch the most variety of bugs, but also require significantly more effort to write and maintain.
   * UI tests should extremely limited.
 Most integration tests can be written just below the UI layer, to verify the core functionality of the systems.
-* System tests should account for less than 1% of the total number of tests.
+* System tests should account for a few tests.
-  * Only the few most critical few workflows should be included, and they should not aim to be exhaustive.
+  * Only the few most critical few workflows should be included.
+  * Should not aim to be exhaustive.
-* Performance metrics and other specialized tests should be added only as specific need is identified
+* Performance metrics and other specialized tests should be added only when specific need is identified.

 ## Where Do I Write New Tests?